Pella government

-The Pella Cabinet was the 8th cabinet of the Italian Republic.
+The Pella government was the 8th government of the Italian Republic.
 It held office from 17 August 1953 to 18 January 1954, for a total of 154 days (or 5 months and 1 day).
-President Luigi Einaudi invited Giuseppe Pella to form an interim cabinet following the fall of the De Gasperi VIII Cabinet in a confidence vote, for the purpose of passing the budget.
+President Luigi Einaudi invited Giuseppe Pella to form an interim cabinet following the fall of the Eighth De Gasperi government in a confidence vote, for the purpose of passing the budget.

 Government parties

-The Pella Cabinet was a one-party government, composed only of members of Christian Democracy (DC).
+The Pella cabinet was a one-party government, composed only of members of Christian Democracy (DC).